-Ms. Angela Kane of Germany was the United Nations High Representative for Disarmament Affairs from March 2012 to May 2015.
+Ms Angela Kane is an Associate Fellow within the Global Fellowship Initiative of the GCSP.
+Ms Angela Kane of Germany was the United Nations High Representative for Disarmament Affairs from March 2012 to May 2015.
 She provided the Secretary-General with advice and support on all arms control, non-proliferation and related security matters and is responsible for the activities of the UN Office for Disarmament Affairs.

-Ms. Kane has had a long and distinguished career in the United Nations.
+Ms Kane has had a long and distinguished career in the United Nations.
 In addition to substantive assignments in political affairs, peacekeeping and disarmament, she has held various managerial functions, including with financial and policy-setting responsibility.
 She served as Under-Secretary-General for Management from 2008-2012, overseeing human resources, financial management, procurement and support services and the renovation of the United Nations New York Headquarters campus.

-From 2005 to 2008, Ms. Kane served as Assistant Secretary-General for Political Affairs, a core function related to the prevention and resolution of conflicts.
+From 2005 to 2008, Ms Kane served as Assistant Secretary-General for Political Affairs, a core function related to the prevention and resolution of conflicts.
 Her geographic responsibilities included all regions except Africa.
 Previously, she had served as the Assistant Secretary-General for General Assembly and Conference Management.

 Her field experience includes Deputy Special Representative of the Secretary-General for the United Nations Mission in Ethiopia and Eritrea (UNMEE), a special assignment to the Democratic Republic of the Congo, and postings in Indonesia and Thailand.

-Ms. Kane also held the positions of Director in the Department of Political Affairs and Director in the Department of Public Information.
+Ms Kane also held the positions of Director in the Department of Political Affairs and Director in the Department of Public Information.
 She served as Principal Political Officer with former Secretary-General Boutros Boutros-Ghali and worked with the Personal Representative of the Secretary-General for the Central American Peace Process.
-Ms. Kane worked on disarmament issues for several years and was responsible for the activities of the World Disarmament Campaign.
+Ms Kane worked on disarmament issues for several years and was responsible for the activities of the World Disarmament Campaign.

-Ms. Kane was educated at the University of München, Bryn Mawr College and the Johns Hopkins School of Advanced International Studies.
+Ms Kane was educated at the University of München, Bryn Mawr College and the Johns Hopkins School of Advanced International Studies.
 She is married.